mindspore-ai/docs/docs/programming_guide/source_en/cell.md

   `CosineEmbeddingLoss` is used to measure the similarity between two inputs and is used for classification models.
 The default value of `margin` is 0.0.
 The `reduction` parameter is the same as the `L1Loss` parameter.

+- BCELoss

+  Binary cross entropy loss is used for binary classification. `weight` is a rescaling weight applied to the loss of each batch element.
+The default value of `weight` is None, which means the weight values are all 1.
+The default value of `reduction` parameter is none.
+The `reduction` parameter is the same as the `L1Loss` parameter.

 ### Application Cases

 All loss functions of MindSpore are stored in mindspore.nn.
 The usage method is as follows: